 The Superintendent shall develop and implement a plan for the evaluation of educational programs.
 This plan shall include both objective and subjective measures of student outcomes in relation to District educational objectives developed and approved by the Board.

-Based on the timeline, criteria and procedures developed by the Kentucky Department of Education, the District’s program evaluation plan shall include audits and reviews in the areas designated by regulation.1

 References:

 KRS 158.645; KRS 158.6451; KRS 158.6453